 - I provided preventative care teaching and monitored immunizations.

-- I am hearing, vision, spinal screening and Healthcare provider CPR certified.
+- I am hearing, vision, spinal screening, and a Healthcare provider CPR certified.

-- Verify that immunizations are current, screen for hearing, vision, diabetes & scoliosis.
+- Verify that immunizations are current, and screen for hearing, vision, diabetes & scoliosis.

 - Triage students and administer medications & perform tube feeding & urinary catheters.

-- Teach students & district employees on HIV/AIDS, CPR/AED & First Aid & medications use.
+- Teach students & district employees about HIV/AIDS, CPR/AED & First Aid & medication use.

 - Staff Emergency Preparedness: Coordinate an Emergency Response Team and facilitate 2 drills per school year.

-- Assessing and treating High School students including diabetics, seizure, catheterizations, dispense medication along with numerous other illness and injuries.
+- Assessing and treating High School students including diabetics, seizures, catheterizations, dispensing medication along with numerous other illnesses and injuries.

-- Assessing and treating Elementary students including seizure precautions, dispense medication.
+- Assessing and treating Elementary students including seizure precautions, and dispense medication.

-- Assessing and treating Special Ed students including tube feeding, tracheotomy care, suctioning.
+- Assessing and treating Special Ed students including tube feeding, tracheotomy care, and suctioning.

-- All emergency care including injuries, anaphylaxis, head injuries, cardiac incidents for all students and staff.
+- All emergency care including injuries, anaphylaxis, head injuries, and cardiac incidents for all students and staff.

-- Developed processes and procedures for health assessment and treatment, medication administration, counseling, and health screenings and child abuse reporting as mandated under state law.
+- Developed processes and procedures for health assessment and treatment, medication administration, counseling, health screenings, and child abuse reporting as mandated under state law.

 - Streamlined processes establishing an exceptionally efficient environment with one nurse safely providing emergent, non-emergent, and preventive care during 800 patient visits per month.